 In case of more length anchors, is necessary to stiffen the structure.
-Use the follow patterns:
+Use the follow pattern:

-The stresses unloaded on the wall must be calculated with the formulas above described.
+The stresses imposed on the wall must be calculated with the formulas above described.

-Those types of anchors suggest limiting the distance between mast and served build from about 118 in. in order to not have excessive tubes lengths that may have stability problems.
-In case of special needs for the installation, have to be controlled the working conditions and identified an appropriate anchor's pattern for these requirements.
+Those types of anchors suggest limiting the distance between mast and served build from about 118 in. so to not have excessive tubes lengths that may have stability problems.
+In case of special needs for the installation, must be controlled working conditions and have identified an appropriate anchor's pattern for these requirements.

-4.2.8 Type of anchor systems
+4.2.7 Type of anchor systems